 We aim to extend duration of effectiveness — with the goal of improving patient compliance, reducing healthcare burden and ultimately improving clinical outcomes.

-Our microparticles are designed to aggregate after intravitrael, or IVT, injection upon exposure to the vitreous fluid at body temperature to form a depot at the bottom of the eye, outside of the visual axis.
-The microparticles then gradually release the active ingredient at a variable rate depending on the exact composition of the polymer and biodegrade into lactic acid, glycolic acid and PEG that are naturally cleared from the body.
+Graybug’s polymer delivery systems are designed to form a depot near the bottom of the eye, outside of the visual axis, by either an injectable implant or as microparticles that aggregate after intravitreal (IVT) injection.
+Our biodegradable drug products gradually release the active ingredient at a rate designed to provide the desired treatment durability.
+They then biodegrade into lactic acid, glycolic acid and polyethylene glycol, all of which are then naturally cleared from the body.

 GB-103 is intended to be a longer-acting version of GB-102 with the potential to maintain therapeutic drug levels in the retinal tissue for up to 12 months from a single intravitreal injection.
 We believe that GB-103’s potential 12-month durability and reduction in frequency of injections could significantly improve the standard of care for diabetic retinopathy patients.

 In preclinical models, GB-103 demonstrated longer sustained drug levels of sunitinib in ocular tissues in comparison to GB-102.

 In vivo drug release in rabbit eyes

 The figure on the left illustrates the in vivo correlation of drug release kinetics in a rabbit vitreous comparing GB-102 (blue, circles) with GB-103 (pink squares).
 The estimated 12-month duration of GB-103 results from 10 months release from our proprietary microparticles plus an estimated additional two months in which sunitinib is released from the RPE melanin, extending drug presence in target tissues.
 The longer duration is accomplished through adjusting the properties of our biodegradable polymer.